Graduate Programs

 Tuition and Funding

-• Scholarships: Need-based and merit-based scholarships are available.
-More information can be found on the Graduate Tuition & Fees website.
-International students are eligible for scholarships.
+- Scholarships: Merit and need-based scholarships are available.
+More information can be found on the Department of Education’s cost and financial aid website.

 Completion Requirements